Editorial, World Water Day

 There are rather well known, obvious solutions, and there is room for some innovation that would be in the national interest:

 - Build that new lake for more canal water.
-Built it big, with high dams that generate electricity, and with a tunnel out the back, through the Continental Divide into the Interior, to siphon water into Cocle and the Azuero Peninsula feed Pacific Side aqueducts and irrigation projects when there is water for the canal to spare.
+Built it big, with high dams that generate electricity, and with a tunnel out the back, through the Continental Divide into the Interior, to siphon water into Cocle and the Azuero Peninsula, and feed Pacific Side aqueducts and irrigation projects when there is water for the canal to spare.
 And while doing all that, ditch all snobbish notions about throwaway people and be just and generous with those who would be displaced.

 - Build not one or a few huge desalination plants, but chains of small ones along both coasts, which should be connected by water mains into regional and national systems that take sea water and make it fit for human consumption.